 The good news is that many parents may be eligible for child support as part of their divorce.
 For help obtaining support in Georgia, call a Cobb County child support lawyer as soon as possible.
-One of our team’s qualified family attorneys could review your case and advise you on how you might be able to obtain child support.
-If necessary, they could also file a petition on your behalf and represent you in court to help you obtain the child support you need.
+One of our team’s qualified family attorneys can review your case and advise you on how you might be able to obtain child support.
+If necessary, they can also file a petition on your behalf and represent you in court to help you obtain the child support you need.

-Georgia courts generally determine child support amounts on a case-by-case basis.
+Local courts generally determine child support amounts on a case-by-case basis.
 Under Official Code of Georgia Annotated §19-6-15, courts use a standard child support obligation amount, calculated by adding together the gross income of both parents.
 Courts then calculate each parent’s pro-rated share of child support according to their specific income levels.

 However, Georgia courts have the power to deviate from standard child support guidelines according to the specific circumstances of each case, as well as factors such as:

-Either parent may petition for child support with a Cobb County child support attorney’s help as part of a divorce case.
+Either parent may petition for child support with a Cobb County attorney’s help as part of a divorce case.
 Additionally, either parent may petition for temporary child support, according to O.C.G.A. §19-6-14.
 Temporary support orders only last until the divorce is finalized.

 Generally, under O.C.G.A. §19-6-15, both parents have the obligation to support their children until each of them reaches the age of majority, marries, or becomes self-sufficient, whichever comes first.
 Additionally, Georgia courts have the power to order either or both parents to provide financial support to any of their children who are attending secondary school, even if they have already reached the age of 18.
 Such financial support ends when the child reaches 20 years of age.